 Check out the mural to Mougins’ famous former resident, Picasso, at the village church (which has some pretty notable old stonework and belfry, too).
 There’s also an ancient bread oven to gawp at, where the villagers of yore would gather to cook a communal loaf.

 At the hotel

 Free WiFi, carpark.
 In rooms: minibar, TV, kitchenettes with a kettle, microwave and Nespresso coffee machine (apartments have kitchens), air-conditioning.

 Our favourite rooms

 All rooms and apartments are furnished with top-drawer linens and fabrics, with original features such as oak beams and local tiles well preserved.
-Of the four one-room suites, we loved Suite Anais – mainly due to the fact it has its own small private terrace; for space, choose Suite Alexander.
-Families or groups should go for Maison de Village Marion, which sleeps six and has a bedroom with bunk beds for kids.
+Of the four one-room suites, we love the Grand Deluxe Room – mainly due to the fact it has its own small private terrace; for space, choose a Prestige Room.
+Families or groups should go for the Marion Three-Bedroom Suite, which sleeps six and has a bedroom with bunk beds for kids.
 (It’s also in a particularly charming spot, next to the church square, with a courtyard-facing terrace.)

 Mediaeval alleyway-friendly footwear; an impressive knowledge of Cubism and modern art; and an appetite for some Michelin stars.